Turkey's Erdogan needs thicker skin, EU's Tusk says

 “And the line between criticism, insult and defamation is very thin and relative.
 The moment politicians begin to decide which is which can mean the end of the freedom of expression, in Europe, in Turkey, in Africa, in Russia, everywhere.”

-While focused on the problems in Turkey, Tusk has also criticized Russian President Vladimir Putin as well as his right-wing successors in Poland, whose moves to curb the independence of the public broadcaster have prompted inquiries from the European Union and European rights bodies.

-Additional reporting by Akin Aytekin; Writing by Alastair Macdonald; Editing by David Dolan and Alison Williams
+While focused on the problems in Turkey, Tusk has also criticised Russian President Vladimir Putin as well as his right-wing successors in Poland, whose moves to curb the independence of the public broadcaster have prompted inquiries from the European Union and European rights bodies.
+(Writing by Alastair Macdonald; Editing by David Dolan and Ruth Pitchford)